 Failed application and other redress

-Please contact the Local Authority in the first instance.
-Any applicant who is refused a safety certificate because they are not considered to be an eligible person can appeal to the West Hampshire Magistrates' Court.
-An applicant who is refused a special safety certificate may also appeal to the Magistrates' Court against a refusal of an application based on grounds other than a decision that they are not an eligible person.
+Please contact the local authority in the first instance.
+Any applicant who is refused a safety certificate because they are not considered to be an eligible person can appeal to West Hampshire Magistrates' Court.
+An applicant who is refused a special safety certificate may also appeal to the magistrates' court against a refusal of an application based on grounds other than a decision that they are not an eligible person.

-Any person concerned in ensuring compliance with the terms and conditions of the safety certificate may appeal to the Magistrates' Court against any condition attached to, or the omission of anything from, a safety certificate, or against the refusal to amend or replace a safety certificate.
-Any licence holder may appeal to the Magistrates' Court against a condition attached to, or the omission of anything from, their safety certificate, or against the refusal to amend or replace a safety certificate.
-Appeal to the Crown Court is possible against an order of the Magistrates' Court.
+Any person concerned in ensuring compliance with the terms and conditions of the safety certificate may appeal to the magistrates' court against any condition attached to, or the omission of anything from, a safety certificate, or against the refusal to amend or replace a safety certificate.
+Any licence holder may appeal to the magistrates' court against a condition attached to, or the omission of anything from, their safety certificate, or against the refusal to amend or replace a safety certificate.